AMPLE: An Adaptive Multiple Path Loss Exponent Radio Propagation Model Considering Environmental Factors: Results and Analysis

-As we set the close-in distance $d_0$ as 1 m in \eqref{LnMtx} and applied the PEFs model in the measurement area, the numerical values of PEFs are estimated and shown in Table I. Since the PEFs model divides the whole propagation into multiple subsections, those PEFs values reveal the impact of different environmental factors towards total propagation path loss, and the corresponding analysis are given as follows.
+By setting $d_0$ to 1 m in \eqref{LnMtx} and applied the AMPLE model in the measurement area, the numerical values of PLEs are estimated combinatorially and shown in Table \ref{MulPLERst}.
+Also, the analysis of these numerical values are given as follows.

+\begin{itemize} \item{\textbf{\emph{In-Building}}: Most of buildings in measurement area are teaching buildings and student accommodations (e.g., long corridors) with waveguide effect, which leads to much lower in-building PLE compare with a measured case that is 1.570 \cite{mir13}.}

+\item{\textbf{\emph{Open\,Space}}: For the measured base station, it is located at the top of Hicks Building, which is situated at the hillside.
+Combined with the waveguide effect caused by other buildings, the $n_2$ is lower than 2.}

+\item{\textbf{\emph{Lane}}: For constantly moving vehicles (e.g., cars, buses and trams) on lanes which cause reflection, diffraction and scattering during the measurement \cite{rap96}, the value of $n_3$ is larger than 2.}